junh1024/junh1024-Documents/KC/KC ship nicknames.md

 ## Food
 - Baguette = French ship
 - Burger (boat) = US ships
-- Pastaboats = Italian Boats
+- Pastaboats = Italian Boats.
+Some italian equipment says "produced in the countrty of Pasta"

 ## History
 - Flat Deck = Ryuujou	one of the only completely flush CV(L) (most CVs have a command tower which overlooks the deck)